Operation Uranus: Continued operations: 20–23 November

-On 22 November Soviet forces began to cross the Don River and continued their advance towards the town of Kalach.
+On 22 November Soviet forces began to cross the Don River and continued their advance towards the town of Kalach-on-the-Don.
 German forces defending Kalach, mostly composed of maintenance and supply personnel, were not aware of the Soviet offensive until 21 November, and even then did not know in what strength the Red Army was approaching.
 The task of taking the bridge at Kalach was given to the Soviet 26th Tank Corps, which used two captured German tanks and a reconnaissance vehicle to approach it and fire on the guards.
 Soviet forces broke into the town by mid-morning and drove the defenders out, allowing themselves and the 4th Tank Corps to link up with the Red Army's 4th Mechanized Corps approaching from the south.
-Meanwhile, on a later date of Dec.13, the 26th Tank Corps split of southwards along the Liska river inlet in a small advance towards a bridge near the town of Nish Tschirskaya.
+Meanwhile, on a later date of Dec.13, the 26th Tank Corps split off southwards along the Liska river inlet in a small advance towards a bridge near the town of Nish Tschirskaya.
 The reason for the attack was not only to push the German forces away from the railroads leading to Stalingrad but to also cut the support provided to the German 6th army still surrounded near the Don.
 The Russian forces had attacked the German positions with a bombardment from BM-13 Katyusha rocket launchers which were followed by a tank attack of mostly T-34s.
-The attack lead to the retreat of the German forces in the area.
+The attack led to the retreat of the German forces in the area.
 The attack encirclement of German forces in Stalingrad was completed on 22 November 1942.
 That day Soviet formations also continued to fight pockets of Romanian resistance, such as that put up by the Romanian 5th Corps.

 The encirclement of 6th Army was effective on 23 November.
 Around 16:00, near the village of Sovetsky, the forward detachments of 36th Mechanized Brigade from the Stalingrad Front's 4th Mechanized Corps sighted the approaching tanks of 45th Brigade from the Southwestern Front's 4th Tank Corps.
 At first they mistook them for Germans because they did not fire green flares as was agreed for a reconnaissance signal and several tanks were damaged in a short exchange of fire.
 After clarification the linkup was achieved.
 It was reenacted later for the newsreels.